stephen-scheiman/weatherApp/README.md

 1- Attaching events to elements that don't yet exist (this was big, thanks to Sam, my T/A) 2- Getting more comfortable with bootstrap
 3- Retrieving and parsing data from APIs
+4- Having a stranger fix a bug in my code :-)
 ```

 ## Screenshot